shihankanungo/shihankanungo.github.io/india-trip.md

 Hope you are rested and not jet-lagged when you reach New Delhi.
 Remember to stay hydrated.

+1PM: Just got back from lunch at _Casa Lupe_.
+I had _camarones rancheros_ and Shihan had _crispy tacos_.
+It was fantastic.
+Djokovic won the SF match against Dimitrov.
+He served phenomenally -- for the first 40 minutes of the match, he did not miss a single first serve.
+Final on Sunday.
+Looking forward to it.

 ### Day 1: Thu Mar 27 (10 days to go)

 Shihan is already bereft the moment we step inside the house, having dropped off his beloved mama at the airport.